stjordanis/terra-docs-old/docs/validator-faq.md

 If a validator misbehaves, its bonded stake along with its delegators' stake and will be slashed.
 The severity of the punishment depends on the type of fault.
 There are 3 main faults that can result in slashing of funds for a validator and its delegators:

-* **Double signing:** If someone reports on chain A that a validator signed two blocks at the same height on chain A and chain B, and if chain A and chain B share a common ancestor, then this validator will get slashed on chain A.
+* **Double-signing:** If someone reports on chain A that a validator signed two blocks at the same height on chain A and chain B, and if chain A and chain B share a common ancestor, then this validator will get slashed on chain A.

 * **Unavailability:** If a validator's signature has not been included in the last X blocks, the validator will get slashed by a marginal amount proportional to X. If X is above a certain limit Y, then the validator will get unbonded.